• Skip to primary navigation

 Thai Coconut Shrimp Soup

-This Asian Cabbage Salad with Spicy Peanut Dressing is a delicious and healthy Thai inspired side dish.
+This Asian Slaw with Peanut Dressing is a delicious and healthy Thai inspired side dish.
 Loaded with fresh ingredients and big flavors!
 Cabbage, mandarin oranges, toasted peanuts, and fresh veggies tossed with a sweet and spicy peanut dressing made with peanut butter, sesame oil, sriracha sauce, and other Asian flavors.
-Serves 4 and ready in under 30 minutes!
+Skip the Chinese takeout!
+This salad serves 4 and is ready in under 30 minutes!

 5 from 3 votes